noahtigner/validate-env-vars/README.md

 </div>

 <p align="center">
-    A lightweight utility to check the presence and validity of environment variables, as specified by a Zod schema
+    A lightweight utility to check the presence and validity of environment variables, as specified by a Zod schema.
+Zod v4 and Zod Mini are both supported.
 </p>

 # Installation